 (With thanks to Gulzar Waljee, her daughter, Yasmin Waljee OBE, and to the Migration Museum who tell the story of immigrant nurses in their 'Heart of the Nation' exhibition.
-Learn more about Gulzar's story which has become part of our archive collection for posterity (see SHC ref Z/748).
+Learn more about Gulzar's story which has become part of our archive collection for posterity (see also reference Z/748).

 Cllr Mohammad Ilyas Raja – from Mirpur to Woking

-Woking is home to a large Pakistani/Kashmiri community, the majority of which originates from Mirpur in the state of Kashmir, Pakistan, where in the 1960s, land was requisitioned from landowners for the building of a hydro-electric dam at Mangla as a joint venture between British and Italian companies.
+Woking is home to a large Pakistani/Kashmiri community and the majority originate from Mirpur, in Pakistan occupied Kashmir, where in the 1960s land was requisitioned from landowners for the building of a hydro-electric dam at Mangla as a joint venture between the British and Italian companies.
 As part of compensation for losing their land, one member of every family was granted passage to England.
 With chronic labour shortages in the UK escalating in the late 1960s, further members of the families were granted passage as a solution to the crisis.
 Families continued to immigrate over the next two decades.